 Which means in the Diesel cycle, the heat addition process takes place while constant pressure.
 So because of this, the Diesel cycle also said as the Constant Pressure cycle as well.

 The four thermodynamic operations in the compression Ignition Engines are

 - Exhaust stroke.

-All these four processes are explained with the help of a P-V diagram and T-S diagram in the Diesel Cycle. which is as similar as the Otto cycle except the 2 → 3 heat addition constant pressure process.
+All these four processes are explained with the help of a P-V diagram and T-S diagram in the Diesel Cycle. which is as similar to the Otto cycle except for the 2 → 3 heat addition constant pressure process.

 0 → 1 and 1 → 0